 Other accepted participants: 200 euros.

-Registration fees include: attendance, documentation, 3 lunches, 1 gala dinner and coffee breaks.
+Registration fees include: attendance, documentation, three lunches, one gala dinner and coffee breaks.